Issue 2: Sex (Print + Digital)

-Our second issue, "Sex", is now available for order or as part of a subscription.
+Our second issue, "Sex", is now available for order.
 A digital download of the issue is included with the print edition, and will be delivered immediately after purchase.We can currently only ship to the United States.
+We lovingly ship media mail from our kitchen table: please allow 2-3 weeks for delivery!

 How do new tools fulfill, expand, and transform sexuality?
 Is technology liberating users to pursue their true desires?
 Creating new pleasures, new pressures?
 What even is sex?
 These are a few of the questions we tried to answer with this issue.